sunpietro/adaptive-nav/README.md

 ![AdaptiveNav in action](https://dl.dropboxusercontent.com/u/55990510/adaptive-nav.gif)

+## How to get the AdaptiveNav.js plugin?

+Download the zip file from Github repository or run the command in a terminal: `npm install adaptive-nav`

 ## How to use it?

 The usage is simple.
 Just include the `adaptive-nav.js` script into your HTML code, the following way:

 ```html
 <script src="src/js/adaptive-nav.js"></script>